 People suffering from diabetes, heart disease, who have had radiation to their head or neck area, or who smoke heavily will be assessed on an individual basis.

-Having attended an implant consultation and been found suitable, patients should know that it takes several months to complete the treatment and includes the following stages:
+Having attended a free implant consultation and been found suitable, patients should know that it takes several months to complete the treatment and includes the following stages:

 - Dental implant surgery – A local anaesthetic and sometimes sedation is administered by the dentist.
 Dental implant surgery is carried out chairside at the dental clinic and depending on the technique used and the location in the mouth, treatment will typically take around an hour per implant.
 Once in place, the dental implant is left for several weeks for the titanium post to integrate with the surrounding bone.